Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 **Test steps**

 1. Power on the DUT.
+1. Press `BOOT_MENU_KEY` to enter the boot menu.
+1. In the `Boot Menu`, select the hard disk on which the system was previously installed.
 1. Wait for the `OPERATING_SYSTEM` to boot and note the result.

 **Expected result**